How To Set Yourself Up For Success In Couple's Therapy

 When you first sit down with a couples therapist, you may be thinking mainly about all of the things your partner does that make you unhappy.
 You might hope that the counselor will help the other person see the light and realize that they need to change.

-This attitude can be totally counterproductive to couples therapy.
+This perspective can be counterproductive to couples therapy.
 When two people are having difficulties, It’s rare that one person is solely responsible.
 You may not get anywhere in therapy until you learn to identify and correct your own unhelpful tendencies.

 Yes, the other person may need to make some changes as well.
 You can’t control their behavior, though — only your own.
 You may have to focus on what you can do to be a better partner and trust them to do the same.